 Having an FTP number that is relatively similar to your competitors will give you a chance to compete.
 For example, to be a World Tour rider, your FTP numbers need to be of a certain number or won’t cut.

 Beyond that, there are many factors involved, such as team tactics, punctures, mechanical issues, hydration and nutrition, crashes, weather, or just luck to determine if you can win a race.

 How Often Should You Do A FTP Test?

 It depends on the goals that you have.

-For a casual cyclist, you could perform them as little as twice a year; at the beginning and before your main cycling event to see if you have improved.
+You could perform them as little as twice a year for a casual cyclist at the beginning and before your main cycling event to see if you have improved.

-If you’re a serious cyclist or race regularly, you may need to perform a FTP test every 4 to 6 weeks depending on your race schedule.
+If you’re a serious cyclist or race regularly, you may need to perform an FTP test every 4 to 6 weeks, depending on your race schedule.

 As FTP is a measure used in structured training, you may need to keep a close eye on this number so you or your coach can adapt training for your next event.

 What do You Need for A FTP Test?